adrianokerber/omnistack/README.md

 # OmniStack

+OmniStack is a course developed by [RocketSeat](https://rocketseat.com.br/) and provided free for a short time.
+The objective of the course is to learn how to be a fullstack developer based on **Javascript stack**.
+This repository join all my implementations from the lessons of the OmniStack course.

-OmniStack course repository developed by [Adriano Kerber](https://www.linkedin.com/in/adrianokerber/).
-This repository is just a way to group and organize all submodules together.
-The submodules are related to backend, frontend, and the hole stack for OmniStack project.
+The repository itself is nothing else than a way to group and organize all submodules together.
+Each submodule represent a piece of the application proposed by the course.
+The submodules are related to backend, frontend, and the hole stack for OmniStack course.

 ## First steps